mohamed-foly/trello-agent-toolkit/README.md

 ```

 Prefer not to install globally?
 Run everything as `yarn start <command>` (or `node dist/cli.js <command>`) from inside the project folder instead — no `yarn link` needed.

-## Features

-This isn't a thin wrapper around Trello's REST API — it's a layer built specifically for driving boards from scripts and AI agents:

-- **Board-agnostic, multi-board by design.** Nothing is hardcoded to one board.
-Each project (or each AI agent) points at its own config file — switch boards with a flag, an env var, or just a different working directory.
-Run it against as many boards as you have, side by side, with zero code changes.
-- **Workflow-stage abstraction.** Map raw Trello list IDs to semantic stages (`todo`, `inProgress`, `done`, ...) once in config, then move cards by stage name everywhere — in the CLI, the SDK, and the MCP tools — instead of every caller needing to know or re-resolve list IDs.
-- **First-class MCP server**, not a bolted-on wrapper: every operation (list, move, comment, label, create, attach) is exposed as an agent tool over JSON-RPC 2.0 stdio, with no extra MCP SDK dependency.
-Point any MCP-compatible agent at it and it can run the board directly.
-- **Built for LLM consumption, not just human use.** `--brief` output strips timestamps/URLs/member IDs to cut token usage; JSON is the default format; errors come back as structured, parseable objects instead of thrown exceptions an agent has to guess at.
-- **Correctness-first caching.** Repeated reads within a short window are served from memory to cut down on redundant API calls (useful when an agent asks several related questions back to back) — but every write this tool makes invalidates the cache immediately, so you never get stale data back from your own actions.
-- Automatic Trello rate-limit handling (state persisted across invocations) and three interchangeable surfaces — CLI, SDK, MCP — backed by the same core, so behavior is consistent no matter which one you use.

 ## Getting Trello API Credentials